isaac76/pocketresearcher/research_log_even_numbers.md

 Generated Research Step:
 Fact: Thank you for pointing out the error in the previous statement.
 You're right that the sum of even numbers is not always divisible by 4.
 Let me provide a correct fact about even numbers and their sums:
 Idea: Let's prove that the sum of the squares of two consecutive even numbers is always divisible by 4.
 This is an interesting property that combines both addition and multiplication of even numbers.
 We can formalize this in Lean 4 as follows:

+--- Research Step logged at 2025-08-15T10:00:53.665290 ---
+Generated Research Step:
+Fact: Even numbers: Even numbers are integers that are divisible by 2 without leaving a remainder.
+Idea: Step 3: Design a new experiment to test the proof.
+This could involve randomly selecting pairs of consecutive even numbers and calculating the sum of their squares.
+We can outline the experiment in Lean 4 as follows:.